EdMatrix/edmatrix.github.io/Dimensions.md

 ## A Taxonomy of Learning Standards
 {: #taxonomy }

+*As of September 2022 this description is out of date.
+The taxonomy has bee updated based on some excellent meetings organized by [Data Standards United](https://datastandardsunited.org/).
+This page will be updated shortly.*

 <img style="float: right; margin: 1em;" src="Taxonomy.png" alt="A hierarchy of learning standards matching the descriptions in the text." width="450" />
 There are three broad categories of standards that are involved in learning efforts: Data Standards, Competency & Achievement Standards, and Design & Practice Standards.
 The EdMatrix focuses primarily on the Data Standards but recognizes the importance and interconnectedness of the other standards categories.